• Home

 • Partner with us

-We engage with governments, development finance institutions, impact investors, philanthropic funders, and funding organisations supporting Indigenous- and locally led systems that deliver measurable health, ecological, and economic outcomes.
+We work with governments, development finance institutions, impact investors, and philanthropic capital providers whose mandates align with Indigenous-led, community-governed economic systems delivering measurable health, environmental, and economic outcomes.

-We collaborate with universities, research institutions, think tanks, and innovation organisations advancing responsible, context-sensitive research.
+We collaborate with universities, research institutions, and innovation organisations advancing responsible, context-sensitive knowledge production.

-Engagement supports Indigenous-led research governance, ethical data and knowledge stewardship, and the translation of evidence into policy and market-relevant innovation.
+Engagement supports Indigenous-led research governance, ethical data stewardship, and the translation of evidence into policy and market-relevant innovation.
+Research partnerships strengthen CAII's publication programme, practitioner development pathways, and the applied research infrastructure that makes Indigenous knowledge commercially and legally defensible.

-We engage with governments, regulators, and Indigenous governance institutions to support policy alignment and institutional integration.
+We engage with governments, regulators, and Indigenous governance institutions to align policy frameworks with Indigenous economic development mandates.

-Partnerships focus on embedding Indigenous Knowledge Systems within health, economic, social, and innovation strategies, while strengthening governance frameworks and long-term system resilience.
+Partnerships focus on embedding Indigenous knowledge systems within health, economic, labour, and innovation policy, while strengthening governance frameworks, regulatory readiness, and institutional integration.
+This includes plural health system development, workforce recognition, enterprise policy, and community-centred service delivery architecture.

 Civil Society and Community Partners

-We work with Indigenous practitioners, community organisations, cooperatives, land stewards, and youth innovators through governed pathways.
+We work directly with Indigenous practitioners, community organisations, cooperatives, land stewards, and youth innovators through governed participation pathways.

-Partners gain credible, governed pathways to engage with Indigenous Knowledge Systems as economic and institutional infrastructure rather than informal or high-risk activity.
+Partners gain credible, governed pathways to engage Indigenous Knowledge Systems as economic and institutional infrastructure, reducing risk while enabling scalable health, environmental, and economic outcomes.

 Lasting impact emerges when legitimacy, evidence, and capital are aligned within living systems.